 Joseph Milligan wrote to Joseph A. S. Milligan about the latter's education, personal and financial well-being, and future prospects as a physician.
 Many of these letters are prescriptive in tone.
 While attending the College of Charleston, the younger Milligan boarded with his father's sister, Jane Milligan (fl.
 1835-1856).
 Jane often reported to the elder Milligan on his son's material and spiritual needs.
 There are also letters detailing Joseph Milligan's scientific interests and his seashell collection, discussions of standard medical practices of the day, and some business papers.

 Gilbert Longstreet and Abiel Camfield were partners in a mercantile business.
-In addition to papers related to their partnership, this subseries also includes deeds, indentures, and slave sales.
+In addition to papers related to their partnership, this subseries also includes deeds, indentures, and bills of sale of enslaved individuals.
 There are also personal letters of the Longstreet and Camfield families.

 This subseries begins with the marriage of Joseph Milligan and Elizabeth Camfield.
 Thus, it continues much of the correspondence begun in subseries 1.1 and 1.2.
 The bulk of the letters in this subseries were written by the women of the family who corresponded regularly with other family members and female friends about domestic and social life, clothing, household duties, religion, and neighborhood news.